 What camera setup is best for safari?

-For most guests: a modern smartphone plus a compact travel tripod for vehicle mounting is entirely sufficient.
+For most guests, a modern smartphone plus a compact travel tripod for vehicle mounting is entirely sufficient.
 For guests with specific photography aims: a mirrorless camera with a 100–400mm zoom lens.
-The guide’s knowledge of animal behaviour is a far more powerful photography tool than any gear upgrade — guests who focus on gear at the expense of listening to the guide produce worse photographs than those with a phone who pay attention.
+The guide’s knowledge of animal behavior is a far more powerful photography tool than any gear upgrade.
+Guests who focus on gear at the expense of listening to the guide produce worse photographs than those with a phone who pay attention.